kwcityhk/hkupop-legco/README.md

     The data come from : https://www.hkupop.hku.hk/english/resources/dataset/lc/index.html

+    In particular I add some checksum (sha2 under mac os x); see the .md file there for details

 * Disclaimer and License

     I have no relationship with the programme or HKU related to this programme.
 There is no gurantee or expectataion of any correctness etc. on itis analysis.